kongware/ftor/README.md

 This library is experimental and still work in progress.

-## Criteria / Mission
+## Mission

 Functions.

-More precisely pure, first class functions in curried form.
+More precisely pure, first class functions in curried form that close over their environemnt.

-Such function are used to build higher order functions, combinators and compositions.
+Such function are used to define higher order functions and primitive combinators.

+Which are derived to combined combinators and funtion compositions of any complexity.

 Ultimately, this is all you need to create domain specific languages of any expressive power.

+Many people claim that this were not idiomatic Javascript.
+Don't believe them, because Javascript

+* closurse
+* first class functions
+* higher order functions
+* generator functions
+* arrow functions to facillitate currying

+That is all we have and it is sufficient.
+We just have to get used to a new style of programming: Functional programming.

+Regain hope all ye who enter here.

+## Criteria

 Thats all you need to
 * balance genericity, readability and performance